Or, How Jack Showed Me The Worst Version of Myself, and Why I Hated It.

 Jack watches over his kingdom, ironically seeing, in full view, the very thing that will lead to his downfall.

-I’ve been dating my girlfriend for almost two years, we’re very happy together, and a few weeks ago we almost broke up.
-We’re long distance, and it increasingly seems like our lives are going in vastly different directions.
+I had been dating my ex-girlfriend for almost two years, and then we almost broke up.
+We were long distance, and it increasingly seems like our lives are going in vastly different directions.
 It’s just the way it is.
 We’re unsure of when we’re going to see each other next because of the pandemic.
 The day we almost broke up was a pretty normal day—I woke up, had breakfast, played with the dog, moped around, then did some yard work.
 We were texting throughout.
 I was outside shovelling when the fixation took hold.
 I thought about how much more time of long distance we have in front of us.
 Then it hit me that it’s probably not if we break up, but when.
-That just sent me into an absolute panic – I started crying while shovelling and had to sit down in the dirt.
+I sat down in the dirt, moping with the worms.
 The dog came over and started licking my face.
 Then I got it in my head that, if it was inevitable, I should do it now.
 Just get it done.
 Just get it over with.
 That thought was like a computer virus, taking full control away, putting me on autopilot with that one goal.
 I was completely unable to resist, any form of self doubt was impossible.
 I had found what needed to be done, and was doing it.

 This bullheadedness, this tendency towards single-minded fixation, has always been a part of me.
 Usually I can manage it properly, but not that day.
 That day my hands were wrenched off the controls and I was on autopilot for a good long while.
 I had to try it, it was the only way, it was my responsibility to be the mature one and end it now.
 I had to.

 So I brought it up.
 I was going to do it.
-Luckily, before the end, the conviction released its hold, and we talked it through, gave it some time, and decided to stay together.
+Before the end, the conviction released its hold, and we talked it through, gave it some time, and decided to stay together for a bit longer.
+It wasn’t time yet.
+One day, it would be, but not that day.

 Back when I was nineteen and still hated The Shining, I thought that Jack’s inability to see beyond his own anger was a flaw in the writing.
 At least, that’s what I said.
 I argued that there wasn’t really any deliberation, or revelation, or moralistic pondering.
 He started out a miserable jerk, and just got worse – that’s not fun to watch, that’s not compelling.
 Even now, I recognize there’s an agony to watching Jack and Wendy, in seeing Jack slowly indulge his worst impulses.
 It’s not enjoyable to watch.
 But of course, miserable viewings can also be cinematically captivating.
 Nicholson’s Torrance is a riveting portrait of a man made up of his worst moments: a dark reflection of so many types of people.
 Sometimes you just get worse.
 Sometimes you get nastier, more brutal, and self destructive.
 Jack doesn’t need detailed backstory or nuance.
 He is an angry man.
 That is all.
 We’ve all met him.